bambooforest/APY313_Spring2023/3_data/README.md

 Here are some more examples.
 Is each *data* or *information*?

-1.  a student’s test score
+1. A student’s test score
-2.  average score of the class
+2. Average score of the class
 3. 2000
 4. 2000 Neuchatel
 5.  \$2000 monthly income